djarnis2/movies/README.md

 ## 5. Start frontend

-Go to frontend and start the fronted with:\
+Open a new terminal, go to frontend and start the fronted with:\
 `cd frontend`\
 `npm install`\
 `npm run dev`